 The SERAH working group was formed in December 2015 to facilitate a coordinated approach towards moving these guideline recommendations into policy and practice at the country level.
 SERAH includes representatives from Department for Reproductive Health and Research at WHO, the International Federation of Gynecology and Obstetrics (FIGO), Gynuity Health Projects, Ibis Reproductive Health, International Campaign for Women’s Right to Safe Abortion, International Confederation of Midwives (ICM), International Planned Parenthood Federation (IPPF), Ipas Global, London School of Hygiene and Tropical Medicine (LSHTM), Marie Stopes International (MSI), Pathfinder International, and Population Studies International (PSI).

-During this webinar Dr Bela Ganatra (RHR/WHO) will highlight the key features of the WHO guideline and four panelists will offer illustrative country experiences with task-sharing in abortion care in Colombia, Ethiopia, Kyrgyzstan, and Nepal.
-Discussions will be followed by Q and A from Webinar participants.
-The webinar will be chaired by two representatives from SERAH.
+During this webinar Dr. Bela Ganatra (RHR/WHO) highlighted the key features of the WHO guideline and four panelists which offered illustrative country experiences with task-sharing in abortion care in Colombia, Ethiopia, Kyrgyzstan, and Nepal.
+Discussions were followed by Q and A from Webinar participants.
+The webinar was chaired by two representatives from SERAH.

 Bela Ganatra, Department of Reproductive Health and Research, WHO

 Dr. Bela Ganatra, a physician and behavioural scientist by training is currently the technical lead for the work on preventing unsafe abortion at the Department of Reproductive Health and Research at the World Health Organisation, Geneva.
 The department’s current work on the topic includes development of global normative guidance on clinical service delivery and policy issues, monitoring global trends in abortion safety, conducting relevant research and providing technical support to countries.
 She was closely involved with the development of the guideline on health worker roles in safe abortion care and post-abortion contraception.